setms/book/docs/requirements/digest.md

 Model the system.
 An **analysis model** is a diagram that depicts requirements visually, which sometimes makes it easier to find flaws.
 Examples are DFDs, ERs, STDs, dialog maps, and decision trees.

+Look for derived requirements that are a logical consequence of requests.
+Customers sometimes don't articulate points that they believe are obvious, so look for implicit requirements as well.
+Another source of missed requirements stem from error conditions.

 **Prototypes** are partial or preliminary implementations that make concepts and possibilities more tangible.
 They give users get more clarity on requirements, and developers more clarity on viability.